Embedding/Chinese-Word-Vectors/README.md

     </tr>
 </table>

-<sup>\*</sup>Character embeddings are provided, since most of Hanzi are word in the archaic Chinese.
+<sup>\*</sup>Character embeddings are provided, since most of Hanzi are words in the archaic Chinese.

 ### Various Co-occurrence Information